pasmant/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

    	Requires -nginx-plus

 	 	- If the argument is set, but `nginx-plus` is set to false, the Ingress Controller will fail to start.

--app-protect-dos-debug

-	  Enable debugging for App Protect Dos.
-Run the module with debug log mode.

 -ready-status